 6 Ways to Eliminate Complexity Out of Business Process Management

-Let’s be honest, when you’re first starting out, most Business Process Management (BPM) softwares make things more complicated.
+Let’s be honest, when you’re first starting out, most Business Process Management (BPM) software make things more complicated.

 Most of the traditionally-built BPM solutions are often embellished with too many features, come with a steep learning curve, and are hard to maintain.
 In order to fully exploit these BPM tools, you have to devour the complex user guide that comes with it or have a team of dedicated IT pros guarding it all the time.
 And the product can burn even deeper holes in your pockets if you hire a consultant to make sense out of its analytics data.